wayofdev/docker-shared-services/README.md

     Open [https://router.docker](https://router.docker)

+### → Outcome

 At this point, you should have a working local development environment with DNS and SSL support for your projects.

+Services will be running under shared docker network, called `network.ss` and all projects or microservices, that will share same [Docker network](https://docs.docker.com/network/), will be visible for Traefik, and local DNS, served by DNSMasq, will be available on `*.docker` domains.

 <br>